Leonardo-Figueiredo/dev-hiring-challenge-frontend/README.md

 ## Docker Setup 🐳

 - Follow the steps above on [Base Setup](#base-setup).
+- Run `$ docker-compose build development` to create development or production image.
 - To execute **production** container use `$ docker-compose up production`.
 - If you want to execute on background, use **-d** flag, example: `$ docker-compose up -d production`.
 - To execute **development** container use `$ docker-compose up development`.